bodhisathwa/SIH2025-TOMAN/README.md

 ## 🤔 Why Ojas / MedTrack?

-1. **🌍 Community-Centric** – Tailored for India’s diverse linguistic and cultural landscape.
+1. **🌍 Community-Centric** – Tailored for India's diverse linguistic and cultural landscape.
 2. **⚕️ Safety-First Guidance** – Focuses on awareness and triage, nudging users toward professional care.
 3. **📡 Real-Time Intelligence** – Syncs with verified health datasets for outbreak alerts and vaccination drives.
 4. **📈 Proven Impact Goal** – Targets 80% answer accuracy and a 20% awareness lift in served communities.